 Take care of your health care needs.
 You may get so involved in making sure your senior family member’s medical appointments are kept that your own have taken a back seat.
 Schedule time for a routine checkup and any additional tests or procedures you’ve been putting off.
 Don’t forget your mental health as well.
 If your anxiety level feels overwhelming, get in touch with a professional counselor for help.

-Compassionate Nursing Services is a trusted expert in senior care in Chesterfield, MO and throughout the surrounding areas.
+Compassionate Nursing Services is a trusted expert in home care assistance in Oakville and throughout the surrounding areas.
 We understand the importance of helping dementia caregivers make time for self-care.
 Our professional dementia care team can offer excellent care, day or night, while you take the time away you need.
 Call us at 314-432-4312 for a complimentary in-home assessment to find out more.